-Cassava flour can serve as a gluten-free substitute for wheat flour in bread, pasta, and other foods.
-It comes from the root vegetable cassava.
-Cassava contains important nutrients that may manage digestive health and maintain insulin sensitivity, among other benefits.
+Cassava flour comes from the root vegetable cassava.
+It can serve as a gluten-free substitute for wheat flour in bread, pasta, and other foods.

 To make cassava flour, a person must grate cassava, dry it out, and grind it to a fine powder.

 This article will explain everything about cassava flour, including its uses and benefits.
 It will also explain how to make it or buy it.

 Cassava is a root vegetable.
 It consists of the underground part of the cassava plant.